JuliaCI/BenchmarkTools.jl/doc/manual.md

 ## The difference between real-time and cpu-time
 BenchmarkTools measures both real-time and cpu-time.
 Real-time is the time that has passed while running your program and cpu-time is the time that a processor has spend executing your program.
-As an example when the operating system deschedules your program, real-time is still passing, but cpu-time is paused, this is also the case when your program spends time in the kernel or is blocked waiting.
+Real-time is often also referred to as wall-time.
 As an example take a program that is doing `sleep(1)`.

 ```julia